apache/activemq-artemis/docs/user-manual/en/ha.md

 > **Note:**
 >
 > By catching the rollback exceptions and retrying, catching unblocked
-> calls and enabling duplicate detection, once and only once delivery
+> calls and enabling duplicate detection, *once and only once* delivery
-> guarantees for messages can be provided in the case of failure,
+> guarantees can be provided for messages in the case of failure,
 > guaranteeing 100% no loss or duplication of messages.

 #### Handling Failover With Non Transactional Sessions

-If the session is non transactional, messages or acknowledgements can be lost in the event of failover.
+If the session is non transactional, messages or acknowledgements can be lost in the event of a failover.

-If you wish to provide *once and only once* delivery guarantees for non transacted sessions too, enabled duplicate detection, and catch unblock exceptions as described in [Handling Blocking Calls During Failover](ha.md)
+If you wish to provide *once and only once* delivery guarantees for non transacted sessions too, enable duplicate detection, and catch unblock exceptions as described in [Handling Blocking Calls During Failover](ha.md)

 ### Getting Notified of Connection Failure